Modern Standby: PC is automatically encrypted

 Microsoft BitLocker automatic device encryption uses BitLocker drive encryption technology to automatically encrypt internal drives after the user completes the Out Of Box Experience (OOBE) on Modern Standby or HSTI-compliant hardware

-Contrary to the behavior of a standard BitLocker implementation BitLocker Device Encryption
+Contrary to the behavior of a standard BitLocker implementation BitLocker Device Encryption is enabled automatically so that the devices are always protected.

-The behavior of Bitlocker Encryption on devices with Modern Standby
+The behavior of BitLocker Encryption on devices with Modern Standby

-is finished, the device is prepared for its first-time use.
-As part of this preparation, BitLocker Device Encryption is initialized on the OS drive, and fixed data drives on the PC with a clear key
+After a fresh installation of Windows 11 or Windows 10 is completed and the out-of-box experience is finished, the device is prepared for its first-time use.
+As part of this preparation, BitLocker Device Encryption is initialized on the OS drive, and fixed data drives on the PC with a clear key that is the equivalent of a standard BitLocker suspended state.

 In this state, the drive is shown with a warning icon in Windows Explorer.
 The yellow warning icon is removed after the TPM protector is created.
 And the recovery key is based on the points below.